kfrankli/gitops-rhacm-policies/README.md

 * `oauth-ldap` - Deploys a ldap based oauth config to all clusters managed by RHACM to secure console access to OpenShift
 * `operator-configuration` - Deploy the Red Hat [web-terminal](https://github.com/redhat-developer/web-terminal-operator) Operator to all clusters

-Thank you to [Alberto Gonzalez de Dios](https://github.com/albertogd) for his phenomeal GitOps series.
+Thank you to [Alberto Gonzalez de Dios](https://github.com/albertogd) for his phenomenal GitOps series.

 ## Assumptions